mechmotum/mechmotum.github.io/content/jupyter-fall-2020.rst

 * `Persisting Binder sessions across pages <https://github.com/executablebooks/thebe/pull/266>`__, which decreases the time to connect to a Binder pod if a user has already requested a previous session.
 * `Simplifying Jest tests <https://github.com/executablebooks/thebe/pull/297>`__

+We plan to continue working with Thebe in order to improve how it inserts and displays interactive JupyterLab widgets.

 CKEditor Query Plugin
 ---------------------
-The `CKEditor Query Plugin <https://repo2docker.readthedocs.io/en/latest/>`__ is a plugin added to the text editor, CKEditor, allowing textbook authors to add interactive problems to the HTML pages.
-It does so by embedding HTML and Javascript into the page.
+The `CKEditor Query Plugin <https://github.com/LibreTexts/ckeditor-query-plugin>`__ is a plugin added to the LibreTexts text editor, CKEditor.
+The plugin allows textbook authors to embed interactive problems into HTML pages.
+Just like with our CKEditor Binder Plugin, the Query Plugin adds a small icon to CKEditor so that authors may add answerable problems into their textbooks.
+The plugin works by simply embedding a LibreTexts Javascript template into the HTML code which constitutes the webpage.
+This plugin is completely operational and deployed on libretexts.org.

 Cluster Migration
 -----------------